 As a witness to the marriage of the bride and groom, you are called to actively assist in the wedding ceremony through words and actions that show your love and support for the couple.
 If you are not Christian, this may be as simple as being a warm presence for the couple and participating in the words and actions of the wedding liturgy as you feel comfortable.
 (No one expects you to say prayers or make statements of faith that do not reflect your beliefs.)
 If you are Christian, you are invited to join the whole assembly to offer your prayers (spoken and sung) for the couple.

-The wedding liturgy, called the Rite of Marriage, has two basic forms: with Mass, or outside of Mass.
+The wedding liturgy, called the Order of Celebrating Matrimony, has two basic forms: within Mass or without Mass.
 The Catholic sacrament of marriage normally takes place within the context of Mass, because the the Eucharist both reflects and strengthens the bonds of love between the bride and groom, and between the couple, the Church, and Christ.
-If the wedding is celebrated as part of a Mass, it may last an hour or more; if it takes place outside of Mass, it will probably last about half an hour or so.
+If the wedding is celebrated as part of a Mass, it may last an hour or more; if it takes place without Mass, it will probably last about half an hour or so.

 If you're lucky, the wedding couple will put together a program that lets you know how to participate in the service or Mass (with hints such as "please kneel" or "please stand").
 Other people rely on the priest to give those signals to those present.